← Reed-Frank Group

 Advisory firms that serve multiple sides of the same defense procurement ecosystem simultaneously cannot fully align to any one client's interests.
 This is not an edge case.
 It is a structural feature of the multi-client model.
 A firm advising a procurement authority, an industrial beneficiary, and a foreign obligor within the same defense program faces irreconcilable obligations that no conflict-management protocol fully resolves.

 In defense advisory specifically, this risk has received direct legislative attention.
-Congressional investigations have documented instances where major advisory firms performed undisclosed work for entities on opposing sides of U.S. defense procurement relationships.
+Congressional investigations have documented instances of undisclosed advisory work across opposing sides of U.S. defense procurement relationships.
 The risk is documented, not theoretical.

 04